aiaugments-collab/AugmentOs/README.md

 <details>
 <summary><b>vs Arc/Dia</b></summary>
 <br>
 Many loved Arc, but it was closed source.
 When they abandoned users, there was no recourse.
-We're 100% open source - fork it anytime!
+We're community-driven and transparent!
 </details>

 <details>